 Turn the peanuts out onto your prepared pan and quickly spread them in a single layer.
 Allow them to cool and harden before serving.

 Be sure the caramelized peanuts have cooled completely before storing in an airtight container.

 Caramelized Peanuts in Morocco

 In Morocco, caramelized peanuts are sold as a snack food by street vendors and small shops which also offer roasted hummus, nuts, sunflower seeds, and other treats.
-In Ramadan, a vendor who sells candied peanuts near my home after night prayers makes them on the spot from his cart.
+In Ramadan, a vendor who sells candied peanuts near our home after night prayers makes them on the spot from his cart.
 He likes to add a little orange flower water or rose water for a unique touch.